-As an objector in dispute resolution proceedings, the IO is required to pay filing and administrative fees, as well as advance payment of costs, just as all other objectors are required to do.
+As an objector in dispute resolution proceedings, the IO is required to pay filing and administrative fee, including panel fees, just as all other objectors are required to do.
 Those payments will be refunded by the DRSP in cases where the IO is the prevailing party.

-In addition, the IO will incur various expenses in presenting objections before DRSP panels that will not be refunded, regardless of the outcome.
+In addition, the IO will incur various expenses in presenting objections before DRSP panels that will not be reimbursed, regardless of the outcome.
 These expenses include the fees and expenses of outside counsel (if retained) and the costs of legal research or factual investigations.